 Little white lies also have a tendency to build on themselves.
-You have to tell bigger and bigger lies to cover up the smaller ones and the resulting string of deceptions builds a false version of the facts that distances you from reality.
+You have to tell bigger and bigger lies to cover up the smaller ones and the resulting string of deceptions builds a false version of the facts that distance you from reality.
 It can even lead you to lose track of your real self, says Susan Krauss Whitbourne, Ph.D.

 #3) Lies Destroy Your Sense of Commitment

 Trust is the foundation upon which marriage is based.
 When deception occurs, it leads to a breakdown of trust which, in turn, breaks down your sense of commitment.
 When you are dishonest, your spouse naturally assumes that the deceit comes from a lack of commitment to them.
 As a result, they become less committed to you.
-This is especially true when the deceitful actions lead to personal gain at the expense of the other person.
+This is especially true when deceitful actions lead to personal gain at the expense of the other person.

 #4) Deception Changes Your Fundamental Beliefs

 In a healthy marriage, both partners trust each other absolutely.
 They also feel like they know and understand each other completely.
-When deception occurs, it is painful because it brings to light something negative about a him and can cause you to question everything about him.
+When deception occurs, it is painful because it brings to light something negative about him and can cause you to question everything about him.
 If you are lied to, you might wonder why you didn’t see it coming, if he was “like that all along”, and what else he might be lying about.

 #5) Lying Can End a Marriage

 Your spouse is the person you turn to help you with all of your problems.
 But once he breaks your trust, he becomes the source of your problems.
 This shift can be so major for some couples that they can’t get past it.
 Trust can often be repaired slowly, over time.
 But in cases where the betrayal is too deep, the marriage usually falls apart.